Federal Polytechnic Nasarawa

 The Federal Polytechnic, Nasarawa, abbreviated FPN, is a tertiary institution in Nasarawa, Nasarawa State, Nigeria commonly referred to as FedPolyNas or simply FPN.
 The school was established on 1 July 1983 by the Federal Government of Nigeria to foster technological development in the society.
 In 2019, the school matriculated over 3,681 students, 2,361 being National Diploma and 1,320 being Higher National Diploma students.
 The Rector as of November 2020, Abdullahi Ahmed, revealed to National Information Technology Development Agency (NITDA) boss in Abuja, the desire of the institution to become a reference point in terms of adequate ICT infrastructure and standard training facilities and how much had been invested so far.

 Organisation

 All basic lectures are held in English language.

 Schools

-FedPolyNas is divided into six schools:
+FedPolyNas is divided into Seven schools: